demian-wolf/BlackJack-Express/README.md

 # BlackJack-Express
-A simple BlackJack game examples written in Python using various libraries (currently, CodeSkulptor SimpleGUI only)
+A simple BlackJack game examples written in Python using CodeSkulptor SimpleGUI

+### Usage:
-### How to download or run the game online
+There are two ways to run the app:
-#### CodeSkulptor (online code editor)
-Go to https://py3.codeskulptor.org/#user303_oYepc7GhpROvna1.py and click "Run" on the left side.
+1) Go to https://py3.codeskulptor.org/#user303_oYepc7GhpROvna1.py and click "Run" on the left side.
+2) Open __main__.py and click "Run" on the left side in the opened browser window.